BTS: Love Yourself album series

 BTS won major awards at the Golden Disc and Seoul Music Awards in January 2018.
 In March, the group premiered an eight-episode documentary titled Burn the Stage that offered a behind-the-scenes look at their 2017 Wings Tour, exclusively on YouTube Premium.
-Their third Japanese studio album, Face Yourself, was released on April 4, 2018, and quickly reached the top 5 of the U.S iTunes Albums chart.
+Their third Japanese studio album, Face Yourself, was released on April 4, 2018, and quickly reached the top 5 of the U.S. iTunes Albums chart.
 A nine-minute short film, titled Euphoria: Theme of "Love Yourself: Wonder" and featuring the song "Euphoria", followed the next day as a prelude to the group's third Korean-language studio album, Love Yourself: Tear.
-BTS promoted Tear's May 18, 2018 release with an appearance at the 25th Billboard Music Awards two days later, where they made their initial BBMA performance with their single, "Fake Love".
+BTS promoted Tear's May 18, 2018, release with an appearance at the 25th Billboard Music Awards two days later, where they made their initial BBMA performance with their single, "Fake Love".
 The group also won Top Social Artist for a second consecutive time.
 The album coincided with the "轉" or "turn" of the series, touching on the tortuous enlightenment of loving without being loved, the pains and sorrows of separation, and providing encouragement to those without dreams.

-Love Yourself: Tear debuted at number one its first week on the Billboard 200, becoming BTS' first number-one album in the US and the first K-pop album to top the US albums chart.
-It also became BTS' first top-10 release in Britain, reaching number eight on the UK Albums Chart.
-"Fake Love" became BTS' top-10 single on the Hot 100, the first time a song sung mostly in a language other than English had debuted in the top 10.
-BTS released their compilation album Love Yourself: Answer in August, 2018.
+Love Yourself: Tear debuted at number one its first week on the Billboard 200, becoming BTS's first number-one album in the US and the first K-pop album to top the US albums chart.
+It also became BTS's first top-10 release in Britain, reaching number eight on the UK Albums Chart.
+"Fake Love" became BTS's top-10 single on the Hot 100, the first time a song sung mostly in a language other than English had debuted in the top 10.
+BTS released their compilation album Love Yourself: Answer in August 2018.
 The album was supported by the single "Idol" and its alternative digital release featuring Nicki Minaj.

 Love Yourself: Answer sold over 1.9 million copies on the Gaon Album Chart in August 2018.
-The album became BTS' second number-one on the Billboard 200 and led to their highest US sales week in the country to that point with 185,000 album equivalent units.
+The album became BTS's second number-one on the Billboard 200 and led to their highest US sales week in the country to that point with 185,000 album equivalent units.
 In November 2018, Love Yourself: Answer became the first Korean language album to be certified Gold by the RIAA.
 "Idol" and Love Yourself: Answer both received Platinum certifications in the US, with sales of more than 1 million.